-It’s also the most powerful practice amp in this list (unless you decide to upgrade to a Fender Rumble 25 from the 15); it uses an 8-inch speaker, and it’s 20 watts, so you get a little extra “oomph” to your playing.
+It’s also the most powerful practice amp in this list (unless you decide to upgrade to a Fender Rumble 25 from the 15); it uses an 8-inch speaker and 20 watts, so you get a little extra “oomph” to your playing.

 I also like that you can have the option to have the amp at an angle, so you don’t have to lean over too much to adjust things if you prefer to keep it on the floor since the controls are on the front of the amp, rather than on top like most of the amps we’ve talked about.

-Overall, if you go with this one, you won’t be let down.
+Overall, you won’t be let down if you go with this one.
 Even at this price range, it still sounds like an Ampeg, despite lacking the power of its big brothers.

 Not only do they sound good, but the value that a reliable amp will add to your practice sessions will is so significant that it’s nearly impossible to put a price on it.

 We’ve already gone over the benefits of using a practice amp earlier, but compared to not using one, you should see an improvement in your playing much quicker.
 You won’t have to use as much effort to hear yourself.

 While adding pressure to your strings can add expression, doing excessively and playing with too much tension will slow you down, and this can be a hard habit to break.
 You will need to learn how to keep these dynamics under control, and that comes with time, and a compressor, of course.